 Note on Annealing

 Pink!
 After annealing.
 No filter on this photo.

 Annealing is heating up metal to make it easier to work with.
 It makes it immensely easier to hammer, Copper ‘work-hardens,’ which means literally the more you hit it the harder it gets.
 I experimented with annealing, using a small propane torch and steel tongs to heat each rivet to glowing red and then immediately dousing the rivet in cold water.
 Oxidation causes a wild pink coloring effect on the copper, which you can mostly remove by sanding or soaking in white vinegar and table salt for a few hours.
 In my experiments a pinkish tinge still lingered and I opted to skip the annealing process due to aesthetic guidelines.
 However if you don’t mind a little pink in there, annealing makes hammering a heck of a lot easier and I highly recommend it.

 Last but not least, here’s a handy little youtube video from Tandy Leather (where you can also get most of these materials online, though I recommend searching out your local leather supply shop first!) that demonstrates the basic process.
-The main differences are that it’s adjoining two pieces of leather instead of steel, and they just round the post instead of completely flattening like I did for the application to bookbinding.
+The main differences are that its adjoining two pieces of leather instead of steel, and they just round the post instead of completely flattening like I did for the application to bookbinding.

 Your turn!
 Practice and practice.
-Record your experiments and leave a note.